Last Update: 7/13/17

 On the claim brought by (spouse), you should award (spouse) an amount of money which the greater weight of the evidence shows will fairly and adequately compensate (spouse) for any loss by reason of [his wife’s] [her husband’s] injury, of [his] [her] services, comfort, society and attentions in the past [and in the future] caused by the incident in question.

-Florida Jury Instructions are the springboard in any injury trial and no two trials are identical.
-What damages can be considered by a Florida jury and the amount of damages that can be assessed by that jury in an injury case is far from cookie-cutter applications of the examples in this post; there are many legal nuances to consider and fact patterns to apply to current law.
+No two personal injury trials are identical.
+What damages can be considered by a Florida jury and the amount of damages that can be assessed is different in every case — each case has its own legal issues to consider and fact patterns to analyze.
 Assessing the potential award in a case or reviewing the accuracy of an award already given needs careful analysis.

 - What is My Injury Claim Worth and How Can I Get Maximum Compensation for My Injury Case?